'Her elevation to silk was inevitable. It is a matter of time until she is at the very top table in the criminal law.' Legal 500 2025

 Overview

-Jocelyn Ledward has employed her vast intelligence, work ethic and astute judgement to become one of the most respected juniors practising in corporate and financial crime.
-She is instructed at all stages of an investigation across the full range of offences including business-related fraud, bribery,corruption, money laundering and serious corporate health and safety breaches.
+Jocelyn Ledward has employed her vast intelligence, work ethic and astute judgement to become one of the most respected barristers practising in corporate and financial crime.
+She is instructed at all stages of an investigation across the full range of offences including business-related fraud, bribery, corruption, money laundering and serious corporate health and safety breaches.
 She tackles the most complex matters with complete ease, providing a level of insight into a case that others would overlook and her advocacy is exceptional.

 Experience

 Past highlights include representing a director defendant in the first prosecution by the Office of Fair Trading under the Cartel Offence provisions of the Enterprise Act, following the landmark “Marine Hose” plea agreement with the US Department of Justice.
 She was junior prosecution counsel in the successful prosecution of Sterecycle for corporate manslaughter.
-She successfully represented John Scouler, former UK Food Director for Tesco Stores Ltd in he SFO prosecution arising from the so-called Tesco "accounting scandal".
+She successfully represented John Scouler, former UK Food Director for Tesco Stores Ltd in the SFO prosecution arising from the so-called Tesco "accounting scandal".
 She was also part of the team who successfully represented Vladimir Chemukhin in the private prosecution which Oleg Derispaska sought to bring against him.
+Jocelyn is currently retained by a Core Participant in the Grenfell Tower Inquiry in relation to the ongoing largest ever criminal investigation by the MPS.

 She has extensive experience in relation to disclosure and public interest immunity, with particular experience in relation to criminal e-disclosure exercises in long and complex cases (acting for one of the defendants in R v R); the handling of electronic material; cross-jurisdictional matters; matters linked to civil and regulatory proceedings; money laundering, restraint, confiscation and forfeiture of assets.